syncthing/syncthing-android/README.md

 Build Go and Syncthing using `./make-all.bash`.
 Use `./gradlew assembleDebug` in the project directory to compile the APK.

+To prepare a new release, execute `./prepare-release.bash`, and follow the instructions.

 To check for updated gradle dependencies, run `gradle dependencyUpdates`.
 Additionally, the git submodule in `ext/syncthing/src/github.com/syncthing/syncthing` may need to be updated.